Leonardo da Vinci: Legacy

-Although he had no formal academic training, many historians and scholars regard Leonardo as the prime exemplar of the "Universal Genius" or "Renaissance Man", an individual of "unquenchable curiosity" and "feverishly inventive imagination."
-He is widely considered one of the most diversely talented individuals ever to have lived.
+Although he had no formal academic training, many historians and scholars regard Leonardo as the prime exemplar of the "Renaissance man" or "universal genius", a person of "unquenchable curiosity" and "feverishly inventive imagination."
+He is widely considered one of the most diversely talented people ever to have lived.
 According to art historian Helen Gardner, the scope and depth of his interests were without precedent in recorded history, and "his mind and personality seem to us superhuman, while the man himself mysterious and remote."
 Scholars interpret his view of the world as being based in logic, though the empirical methods he used were unorthodox for his time.

 Leonardo's fame within his own lifetime was such that the King of France carried him away like a trophy, and was claimed to have supported him in his old age and held him in his arms as he died.
 Interest in Leonardo and his work has never diminished.
 Crowds still queue to see his best-known artworks, T-shirts still bear his most famous drawing, and writers continue to hail him as a genius while speculating about his private life, as well as about what one so intelligent actually believed in.

 The continued admiration that Leonardo commanded from painters, critics and historians is reflected in many other written tributes.
 Baldassare Castiglione, author of Il Cortegiano (The Courtier), wrote in 1528: "...Another of the greatest painters in this world looks down on this art in which he is unequalled..." while the biographer known as "Anonimo Gaddiano" wrote, c.
 1540: "His genius was so rare and universal that it can be said that nature worked a miracle on his behalf..."
 Vasari, in his Lives of the Artists (1568), opens his chapter on Leonardo:

 In the normal course of events many men and women are born with remarkable talents; but occasionally, in a way that transcends nature, a single person is marvellously endowed by Heaven with beauty, grace and talent in such abundance that he leaves other men far behind, all his actions seem inspired and indeed everything he does clearly comes from God rather than from human skill.
 Everyone acknowledged that this was true of Leonardo da Vinci, an artist of outstanding physical beauty, who displayed infinite grace in everything that he did and who cultivated his genius so brilliantly that all problems he studied he solved with ease.